-(i) 10 years for offences committed while an adult; and

-(ii) 5 years for offences committed with a factor, and (iii) 5 years for offences committed as a juvenile.
-The period starts on completion of any sentence of imprisonment.
+(i) 10 years for offences committed while an adult; and (ii) 5 years for offences committed as a juvenile The period starts on completion of any sentence of imprisonment.
 A subsequent traffic conviction is only taken into account for prior traffic offences (except more serious traffic offences which cause injury or death).
 Once a conviction becomes spent:

-(ii) a person is not required to disclose the existence of the conviction; (ii) questions relating to convictions and a person's criminal record will be taken only to apply to unspent convictions; (iii) it is unlawful for another person to disclose the existence of a spent conviction except as authorised by the Act;
+(i) a person is not required to disclose the existence of the conviction; (ii) questions relating to convictions and a person's criminal record will be taken only to apply to unspent convictions;

+(iii) it is unlawful for another person to disclose the existence of a spent conviction except as authorised by the Act